iconify/types/README.md

 };
 ```

-### JSON format
+### Icon sets format

-Iconify JSON format is available from multiple sources:
+Iconify icon sets format is available from multiple sources:

 - NPM package `@iconify/json` that includes all icon sets
 - API responses used by SVG framework

-JSON format structure is available as `IconifyJSON` type.
+Icon set format structure is available as the `IconifyJSON` type.
 It is an object with several fields:

 - `prefix`: string.
 Icon set prefix.
 - `icons`: object.
 Icons data.
 Value is an object that represents a set of icons, where the key is an icon name and value is `IconifyIcon` object (see "Icon format" above).
 - `aliases`: object.
-Icon aliases, similar to `icons` object (see "Aliases" section below).
+Icon aliases, similar to the `icons` object (see "Aliases" section below).

 Example: